MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/samples.md

 ## Container solutions

 Use the category tabs below to learn how to leverage Windows containers using the latest Windows Server base images in your app development.
 The provided samples fit into six categories and are updated to reflect recent version changes, as well as [Windows Server 2022 images](https://hub.docker.com/_/microsoft-windows-base-os-images).

+> [!NOTE]
+> You can also [use step-by-step deployment guides](https://github.com/MicrosoftDocs/Virtualization-Documentation/tree/main/windows-container-samples) to help you deploy an example solution.
+Each guide may also refer to a companion code sample.

 <!-- start tab view -->
 # [Application frameworks](#tab/Application-frameworks)